-10. But the man was unwilling to spend the night, but rose up and went.
+10. But the man was unwilling to spend the night, and so, he rose up and went.
 And he arrived opposite Jebus (the same is Jerusalem), and with him were a pair of asses saddled, and his concubine was with him.

-11. When they were close to Jebus, the day was far gone, and his servant said to his his master, “Come now, and let’s turn aside to this city, Jebus, and spend the night in it.”
+11. They were close to Jebus, and the day was far gone, and so, his servant said to his master, “Come, I pray you, and let’s turn aside to this city of the Jebusites, and spend the night in it.”

-12. But his master said to him, “We will not turn aside there, into a city of foreigners who are not of the children of Israel.
-But let’s pass over to Gibeah.”
+12. But his master said to him, “We will not turn aside there, into a city of foreigners, where there are none of the children of Israel.
+But let’s pass on toward Gibeah.”

-13. Then he said to his servant, “Come on!
-Let’s draw near one of these places and spend the night in Gibeah, or Ramah.”
+13. Then he said to his servant, “Come on, and let’s draw near one of these places and spend the night in Gibeah, or in Ramah.”

-14. So, they passed on and went their way, and the sun went down on them as they drew near Gibeah, which belongs to Benjamin.
+14. So, they passed on and went their way, and the sun went down on them near Gibeah, which belongs to Benjamin.

-15. So, they turned in there to go in to spend the night in Gibeah.
-And he went in and sat down in the city’s open square, for there was no man to take them into his house to spend the night.
+15. So, they turned aside there to go in to spend the night in Gibeah.
+And he went in and sat down in the city’s open square, but no man would take them into his house to spend the night.

 16. And behold, at evening an old man came in from his work in the field.
-Now, the man hailed from the hill country of Ephraim and was sojourning in Gibeah, but the men of that place were Benjaminites.
+Now, the man hailed from the hill country of Ephraim, but he was sojourning in Gibeah, and the men of that place were Benjaminites.